 - Notice of Modifications to Text of Proposed Regulations - (Microsoft Word)

-Assist cities, counties and nonprofit community housing development organizations (CHDOs) to create and retain affordable housing.
+Assist cities, counties, developers, including Native American Entities, and nonprofit community housing development organizations (CHDOs) to create and retain affordable housing.

-Grants to cities and counties; low-interest loans to state-certified CHDOs operating in state-eligible jurisdictions.
+Grants to cities and counties; low-interest loans to developers, including Native American Entities, and state-certified CHDOs operating in state-eligible jurisdictions.